-Thieves Bay Marina - Click image to enlarge »
+Thieves Bay Marina - Click button to see diagram

 The marina is camera monitored.
 Any theft attempts or thefts must be reported to RCMP, and advisement of Marina manager.

-Thieves Bay Marina is proud to have strict governance and environmental policies so that members know what is needed to protect the environment for present, future members, and the wildlife around the marina.
+Thieves Bay Marina is proud to have strict governance and environmental policies so that members know what is needed to protect the environment for present and future members as well as the wildlife around the marina.

 The marina is entirely run by volunteers.
 In 2015, a huge reconfiguration project was undertaken in response to an increase in the number of requests for larger boat slips and reduced need for smaller boat slips.